-For a \$20 fee per session, students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the term/session (plus a grace period)..
-Documentation of your approval in your employer's tuition assistance plan must be submitted to Students Accounts at Benedictine University prior to enrolling in this plan.
+For a \$25 fee per session, students can enroll in a single tuition payment due at the end of the term/session (plus approximately a month grace period).
+Documentation of your approval in your employer's tuition assistance plan must be submitted to the Business Office of Benedictine University prior to enrolling in this plan.
 An updated copy of your eligibility must be submitted annually.
-Students may fax this documentation to Student Accounts at (630) 829-6501 or email it to SAR@ben.edu.
-After submitting documentation showing eligibility, students may enroll in the plan that best corresponds with their class and program.
-If the student's enrollment changes after the initial set up of this plan, the student will be responsible for adjusting the payment plan either online or with a TuitionPay consultant at (800) 635-0120.
-For any new payment plan or increase to a payment plan, the student is required to sign online disclosures agreeing to the terms of the payment plan.
-Payment should be made directly to TuitionPay on or before the due date.
-Please note that tuition is due in full according to the deferred due date specified by TuitionPay regardless of when individual employers reimburse their employees.
+Students may fax this documentation to the Business Office at (630) 829-6501 or email it to sar@ben.edu.
+After submitting the documentation, you will receive notification from the Business Office that you are eligible to enroll in the payment plan.
+Please note that tuition is due in full according to the deferred due date regardless of when individual employers reimburse their employees.